ULL-ESIT-PL/walt-learning/README.md

 # Observations

 1. Original at [Create a Walt Project From Scratch in 5 Minutes](https://github.com/ballercat/walt/wiki/Walt-In-5-Minutes)
-2. Everything went according to the tutorial but have to install first:
+2. Everything went according to the tutorial.
+Only that I skipped the step to install first:

     ```
     npm i walt-loader
     npm install --save walt-compiler
     ```
 3. Walt is written unsing [nearley](https://nearley.js.org/)
+4. Worked with bot v12 and v14 of node.js

 # Create a Walt Project From Scratch in 5 Minutes
 Walt's ultimate goal is to make WebAssembly accessible to regular JavaScript programmers and to do so in a sane and simple fashion.
 There are only a few prerequisites and most of the necessary tools you most likely have already installed.